You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 - Marriage/birth of children

-- Any absence from the UK for a period of over 8 weeks
+- Are absent from the UK for a period of over 8 weeks

 How can I find an appropriate place of worship in Cardiff that suits my needs?